pgroonga/pgroonga.github.io/v1/tutorial/index.md

 -- (2 rows)
 ```

-You can sort matched records by precision descending by using `pgroonga.score` function in `ORDER BY` clause:
+You can sort matched records by precision descending by using `pgroonga_score` function in `ORDER BY` clause:

 ```sql
 SELECT *, pgroonga_score(tableoid, ctid)